Understanding a North Carolina Provisional DWI

 - Requesting continued judgment – By entering a prayer for continued judgment, your lawyer can ensure that you take responsibility for your actions all while avoiding the complications of a formal criminal conviction

 In general, there are higher chances of obtaining a positive case outcome from a provisional DWI than a normal DWI charge.
 But the outcome depends in large part on your lawyer’s experience and abilities.
-To learn more about what defenses may be available to you, contact Randall & Stump, PLLC today at (980) 237-4579 for a free consultation regarding your case.
+To learn more about what defenses may be available to you, contact Randall & Stump, Criminal Defense Attorneys today at (980) 237-4579 for a free consultation regarding your case.